tnewsome2019/Data-Portfolio/Google Advanced Analytics Capstone/README.md

 ## Instructions
 1. Clone the repository.
 2. Navigate to the `Salifort-Motors-Employee-Turnover` directory.
-3. Run the Python scripts in the `scripts` folder to preprocess data and train models.
+3. Run the Python scripts to preprocess data and train models.
 4. Explore the results and visualizations in the provided notebooks.

 ## Conclusion